2kunal6/airflow_tutorial/README.md

 - Understanding the code bit by bit:
   - The Config File:
     - This dag builds from a config file src/config/application_config.yaml which defines all dags and corresponding tasks.
     - At the top level we have created 2 types of dags - short and long-running ones.
-This is just to how we can create multiple dags using the same code to avoid code duplication.
-Creating dags like this is called dynamic dag creation.
-Moreover, this is a common phenomenon in the real world where some tasks take longer than others.
+This is just to show how we can create multiple dags using the same code (to avoid code duplication).
+Creating dags in this fashion is called dynamic dag creation.
+    - *This is a common phenomenon in the real world where some tasks take longer than others.
 In these situations we can start the long-running tasks only after the shorter ones finishes, so that we don't overwhelm the queue and make data available as soon as we can.
     - In this design we have clubbed the tasks inside one dag.
 The other option would have been to create separate dags for each task.
       - Both these designs have their pros and cons, but keeping all tasks in one dag makes it a bit more scalable (because we can simply add more tasks to the config) and all tasks are readily available in a single page to view/rerun.
   - The Task Script: